lopezdsr/sql-query/sqlref/sql_reference.template.md

 ## SQL functions
 {: #chapterSqlFunctions}

-The syntax for SQL function invocation is described by the syntax diagram below.
+The syntax for SQL function invocation is described by the following syntax diagram.

 <h3 id="functionOrAggregate">functionOrAggregate</h3>